The Mom Test" of Corma Company: How It Improves License Management

 When building a SaaS platform that revolutionises how companies interact with software, it is critical to ensure that the product tackles real customer pain points.
 But how do you get honest and valuable feedback from potential customers?
 The Mom Test, a book written by Rob Fitzpatrick, has become somewhat of a bible for the team at Corma when it comes to approaching customer interviews.

 The Mom Test was written to help founders and startup teams ask questions that lead customers to give you truthful answers, rather than the answers you want to hear.
+The approach should be straightforward enough that even your mom wouldn't give false praise or spare your feelings.
 At Corma, we use this framework to understand the challenges that mid-market companies face in managing their software stack.
 Here’s how it works for us:

 It might be tempting to ask questions along the lines of: “Would you use a tool that centralises your SaaS usage and automates access management for softwares?”.
 This question sounds normal, but it often leads to biased responses.
 To not hurt your feelings, customers might answer with “yes” even if they don't fully mean it.
 The result is that you'll walk away thinking that this customer wants your product, while in reality, your customers' needs haven't been thoroughly explored.